The Scott Mission: Funding

 The Mission spends about $8,000,000 per year, including capital projects.
 This covers the cost for 160 full-time and part-time staff plus all of the costs associated with providing services for tens of thousands of needy people every year.

 The Mission is funded through three main sources: donations from private individuals, businesses and foundations; bequest income; and investment income.
-Less than 10 per cent of the Mission’s revenues come from government.
+Less than 10 per cent of the Mission's revenues come from government.

 History

-The Scott Mission is named after Zeidman's mentor, Presbyterian minister J. McPherson Scott (1859-1920), who founded the Preabyterian Mission to the Jews, known as the Christian Synagogue, in 1908, in an effort to evangelise and convert Jewish immigrants who had settled in The Ward district of Toronto.
+The Scott Mission is named after Zeidman's mentor, Presbyterian minister J. McPherson Scott (1859–1920), who founded the Presbyterian Mission to the Jews, known as the Christian Synagogue, in 1908, in an effort to evangelise and convert Jewish immigrants who had settled in The Ward district of Toronto.
 Scott appointed Rev. Shebetai Benjamin Rohold, a Jewish convert to Presbyterianism as the superintendent of the Mission, which was located at 56 Terauley Street (now Bay Street) in 'The Ward.'
 The mission provided free medical care, English classes, employment and other services in the impoverished neighborhood, as well as gospel classes.
-The proselytizing was controversial and a riot occurred in 1911 when, "a crowd of "hundreds of enraged residents hurled stones and debris" at Reverend Rohold while he was engaging in steeet preaching at the corner of Elizabeth Street and what is now Dundas Street.
+The proselytizing was controversial and a riot occurred in 1911 when, "a crowd of "hundreds of enraged residents hurled stones and debris" at Reverend Rohold while he was engaging in street preaching at the corner of Elizabeth Street and what is now Dundas Street.

 The mission, while providing social services to a large number of people, had a very low rate of success in converting Jews.
 One of these converts, Rev. Morris Zeidman, was appointed the new superintendent of the Presbyterian Mission to the Jews in 1920, following Scott's death and Rohold's decision to return to Jerusalem.
 Zeidman renamed the mission the Scott Institute in Scott's honour.
 During the Great Depression the Institute operated a soup kitchen that served 1,000 men a day.

-Zeidman wished to refocus the mandate of the Institute to alleviating poverty and serving the broader community while the church wished it to continue its evangelical focus on proselytizing Jews.
+Zeidman wished to refocus the mandate of the institute to alleviating poverty and serving the broader community while the church wished it to continue its evangelical focus on proselytizing Jews.
 Zeidman resigned in 1942 and founded the current Scott Mission as a non-denominational urban Mission providing community services.